Critical Language Scholarship Program | Frequently Asked Questions

 The full set of selection criteria may be reviewed here.

-Each application is initially read by two independent evaluators from a pool of faculty and administrators at colleges, universities, and international education institutions across the U.S. as well as program alumni.
+Each application is initially read by independent evaluators from a pool of faculty and administrators at colleges, universities, and international education institutions across the U.S., as well as program alumni.
 Semifinalist candidates are additionally reviewed by a panel of language faculty, area specialists, study abroad professionals, and fellowship advisors.

 How are finalists for CLS Spark selected?